 Scrum: A Breathtakingly Brief And Agile Introduction

 Looking for a fast, focused overview of scrum roles, scrum artifacts, and the sprint cycle?
 Scrum: A Breathtakingly Brief and Agile Introduction is the pint-sized, easily digestible, just-the-facts-ma’am summary adapted from our book, The Elements of Scrum by Chris Sims & Hillary Louise Johnson.
-You can read the full text right here, or you can download it to your Kindle for 99 cents, or buy it as a slick, gorgeously illustrated pocket paperback perfect for gifting to colleagues.
+You can read the full text right here, or you can download it to your Kindle, or buy it as a slick, gorgeously illustrated pocket paperback perfect for gifting to colleagues.

 Want the couch potato version?
 Check out Chris delivering Scrum in 13 Minutes, below.